conan-io/docs/tutorial/creating_packages/other_types_of_packages/tool_requires_packages.rst

 Tool requires packages
 ======================

-In the ":ref:`Using build tools as Conan packages <consuming_packages_tool_requires>`" section we learned how to use a tool require to build (or help building) our project or Conan package.
+In the ":ref:`Using build tools as Conan packages <consuming_packages_tool_requires>`" section, we learned how to use a tool require to build (or help building) our project or Conan package.
-In this section we are going to learn how to create a recipe for a tool require.
+In this section, we are going to learn how to create a recipe for a tool require.

 .. note::